The COVID-19 Effect on Wisconsin’s Nonprofit Sector

 Proposed Project Timeline

-The initial online survey is slated to be made available for participation April 14-29, 2020.
+The initial online survey was made available for participation on April 14-29, 2020.
 Additionally, a series of brief quarterly follow-up surveys will be released throughout 2020 to track change, stimulus funding effectiveness, and overall sector recovery.
-Participants in this initial survey will be encouraged to take part throughout the year.
+Participants in these surveys will be encouraged to take part in subsequent surveys throughout the year.
 This information will be made available to public, private, and nonprofit leaders through quarterly updates, followed by a complete report at the end of 2020.
 The intention is to continue the project until it is determined to be no longer necessary.
+All dates are proposed and may change as the project developes.

 |Survey ONE Distribution||4/14/2020||4/29/2020|